 Plans are in for a 30-storey tower in Lewisham on the site of Carpetright with an adjacent 16-storey block beside.
 Columbia Threadneedle are behind the scheme and have run a couple of low-key consultations in recent months.
-The planning app number is DC/17/102049 and comments can be made after searching here.

 First, the good news.
 The taller tower out of the proposed two is not a basic box with a flat roof!
 It has a stepped roofline which contrasts with other towers in the vicinity.
 A possible new station entrance is included.
 It’s also good to see single-storey retail sheds by major station converted to high density residential.